-For more information about locating a nearby treatment center, please contact a Mallinckrodt Customer Service Representative by calling 1-877-566-9466, available 24 hours a day, 7 days a week.
+For more information, please contact a Mallinckrodt Customer Service Representative by calling 1-877-566-9466, available 24 hours a day, 7 days a week.
 For patients, please consult your healthcare provider for more information.
-Treatment centers are independent, third-party facilities not owned or operated by Mallinckrodt Pharmaceuticals.
-This resource is provided for informational use only and may not be comprehensive.
-Extracorporeal photopheresis is available by prescription only.
-Patients should always consult with their healthcare provider before initiating any treatment.
+Please see Important Safety Information on pages 30-31 and attached full Prescribing Information.